XpiritBV/ContainerWorkshop-Docs/Lab7-Security.md

 csi-secrets-store-provider-azure-1612818292     default         1              2021-02-08 22:04:52.9564704 +0100 CET                                                                                                                                                                   deployed csi-secrets-store-provider-azure-0.0.16 0.0.12
 ```

-Remove the Secrets Store driver by removing the Helm chart:
+Remove the secrets store provider and driver by removing the Helm chart:

 ```
 helm uninstall csi-secrets-store-provider-azure-1612818292